kije/BeanTresor-Documents/ideas.md

 ## Architecture
 https://github.com/kije/CppAndroidIosExample
-- C/C++ Core Library (Platform-independent, contains logic, file format handling and everything else, which has not be performed platform-dependent)
+- C/C++ Core Library (Platform-independent, contains logic, data format handling and everything else, which has not to be performed platform-dependent).
+Contains also crypto functions, and, if possible, handles everything that has to do with sqllite (except file i/o)
 - Wrapper for other Languages (Java JNI, etc...)
 - Platform-Wrapper (Java, Objective-C, etc...)
 - Platform-Dependent Code (Networking, File I/O, Services & Providers, UI, etc...)